Bubobubobubobubo/shrimp/docs/content/configuration/configuration_tour.md

 ## Audio Engine

-The audio engine section is used to configure the audio engine used internally by Baston, [signalflow](https://signalflow.dev).
+The audio engine section is used to configure the audio engine used internally by Shrimp, [signalflow](https://signalflow.dev).
 It is only available for MacOS for the moment.
 It will be available for Linux and Windows as well soon enough.

 ```json title="config.json"
 "audio_engine": {